Arctic is warming four times faster than the rest of the world

 A study by Finnish researchers found that global warming in the Arctic is progressing much faster than previously thought.

-Helsinki – Previous studies assumed that global warming in the Arctic is progressing twice or three times as fast as the global average.
+Helsinki – Previous studies assumed that global warming in the Arctic is progressing twice or three times faster than the global average.
 One on Thursday (August 11) in the Science Journal Communications Earth & Environment A study published by a research team at the Finnish Meteorological Institute in Helsinki now points to something frightening: global warming in the Arctic could even be almost four times faster than worldwide.

 Study: Earth is warming four times faster in the Arctic than in the rest of the world